astsam/rtl8812au/README.md

 ### Known Issues
 ```
+* Interferrence has to be 'killed' with "airmon-ng check kill" or it may not go into monitor mode,
+  it should anyway be a good thing to do before research in monitor mode.

 * VMware Workstation has issues, giving kernel oops on module load.
 * Ubuntu has enabled module signing (kernel) by default, workaround:
 run the 'install-and-sign-ubuntu.sh' in 'tools' folder